mhowlett/nlp-notes/README.md

 (person or entity)  is long/short  (security/topic name).

 from arbitrary natural language text.
-Also, there my be meta-data available (such as prior knowledge that an article is by a particular person, or categorized in a certain way).
+Also, there my be meta-data available (such as knowledge that an article is by a particular person, or categorized in a certain way).

 General procedure: